 In addition, they will also be entered into a competition where the top fundraisers will win a full size Elmer sculpture of their own to keep.
 The winner will be based on fundraising per head which means even the smallest groups and schools have the chance to win!

-As part of the programme, in addition to the sculpture itself, fundraising groups will also receive a free Elmer big book and a learning programme resource pack integrated with Key Stage 1 and 2, containing a resource booklet including classroom guides, lesson plans, fundraising support and health and well-being suggestions.
+In addition to the sculpture itself, fundraising groups will also receive a free Elmer big book and a learning programme resource pack integrated with Key Stage 1 and 2, containing a resource booklet including classroom guides, lesson plans, fundraising support and health and well-being suggestions.

 Elmer promotes positive messages about inclusivity, courage and friendship and it is hoped our herd of ‘Young Elmers’ will help to create a sense of unity among the young people of Suffolk.